(KS Bluestem The Old Guard X Coral Forest)

 With more room to run, he is definitely channeling his inner

 This is a lovely moving colt.
-I think he is shows a bit of his Hearst Arabian
+I think his carriage shows a bit of his Hearst Arabian

 heritage that comes through Coral's sire's side back to the stallion Sabab.